Multilingual content retrieval and answer generation

 It’s possible to generate answers in a language that’s different from the language of the content that the RGA model retrieves.

-During answer generation, the RGA model sends a prompt that includes the retrieved chunks and the desired locale to the GPT LLM that’s used to generate the answer.
-If the language of the chunks is different from the requested locale language, the GPT LLM generates the answer using the original content and then translates the answer before streaming it back to the search interface.
+During answer generation, the RGA model sends a prompt that includes the retrieved chunks and the desired locale to the LLM that’s used to generate the answer.
+If the language of the chunks is different from the requested locale language, the LLM generates the answer using the original content and then translates the answer before streaming it back to the search interface.

 When the generated answer is in a different language than the content that was used to generate it, the citations for the generated answer appear in the original language.